qscgy/qscgy.github.io/_pages/resume.md

 - Created various visualizations of data for my own curiosity.
 Most use Altair, but some are with D3.js.
 Subjects include voting patterns, origins of the names of states, and US public universities.

-### COMP 790 - Shape Representation and Statistics Project
-**S-reps in Curved Space for Frame-to-Frame Alignment**<br>Chapel Hill, NC Spring 2023

-- Proposed and implemented a novel algorithm for constructing skeletal representations (S-reps) of shapes defined on curved surfaces, i.e. 2D manifolds embedded in 3D space.

-- Demonstrated the potential of this method for downstream tasks, including frame-to-frame camera pose estimation.

 ### COMP 790 - Neural Rendering Project
 In collaboration with: Nurislam